 - b.
-The City's traffic engineering firm shall design a methodology to count the number of vehicle trips associated with the transit station as well as the number of vehicle trips that cut-through the Site, and these trips shall be deducted from the total number of vehicle trips during the weekday evening peak hour. - c.
-The Petitioner shall provide data from the MBTA's portion of the parking garage and the Petitioner's portion of the parking garage to ensure an accurate count of MBTA trips and to ensure vehicles associated with the Project are not parking in the MBTA's portion of the garage. - d.
-This monitoring shall be conducted annually in accordance with these conditions for a period of five years.
-The Director of Planning and Development and the Commissioner of Public Works may require traffic monitoring earlier or more frequently if there appears to be degradation from the level of service projected by the TIAS. - e.
-If, based on the above annual monitoring, the actual number of vehicle trips to and from the Project, less the vehicle trips associated with the transit station and cut-through vehicle trips, summed over the points of access, exceed 696 trips during the weekday evening peak hour, the Petitioner shall implement additional mitigation measures necessary to reduce the vehicle trips below that number. - f.
-The additional mitigation measures shall be reviewed and approved by the Director of Planning and Development and the Commissioner of Public Works, and implementation of the measures must commence within six months of notification that the maximum trip count was exceeded.
+The Petitioner shall provide data from the MBTA's portion of the Parking Garage and the Petitioner's portion of the Parking Garage to ensure an accurate count of MBTA trips and to ensure vehicles associated with the Project that are parking in the MBTA's portion of the Parking Garage are counted as project trips. - c.
+For any monitoring occurrence, the Maximum Trip Count of 696 trips shall be adjusted to reflect current occupancy levels of all buildings, subject to reasonable allowances for internal capture and mode split and consideration of the current mix of uses and construction on the Development Parcel as determined by the Director of Planning and Development in consultation with the City's Qualified Traffic Engineering Firm. - 71.
+If, based on the above annual monitoring, the actual number of vehicle trips to and from the Project, less the vehicle trips associated with the transit station and cut-through vehicle trips, summed over the points of access, exceeds the Maximum Trip Count (or the proportionally adjusted Maximum Trip Count) during the weekday evening peak hour, the Petitioner shall implement additional mitigation measures necessary to reduce the vehicle trips below that number. - a.
+All additional mitigation measures, and the financial expenditures for such measures, shall be reviewed and approved by the Director of Planning and Development and the Commissioner of Public Works, and implementation of the measures must commence within six months of notification that the Maximum Trip Count was exceeded.
 Such mitigation measures may include, but shall not be limited to, the following: - i.
 Increasing the cost of parking associated with the dwelling units and/or the cost of daily non-MBTA parking. - ii.
-Increasing the transit reimbursement or expanding it availability beyond the dwelling units - iii.
+Increasing the transit reimbursement or expanding its availability beyond the dwelling units - iii.
 Working with the office use to encourage telecommuting. - iv.
 Establishing a shuttle service to other points of interest.